y-mitsui/DPGMM/README.md

 C library of Variational Inference for the Infinite Gaussian Mixture Model of haines/DPGMM base.

 ## Features
-* Improved performance, because of written by C language only.
+* Improved performance, because written by C language only.

 ## Install